tencentyun/intlcloud-documents/yehe_doc/存储/对象存储/SDK 文档/Go SDK/对象操作_intl_en.md

 >?To perform a multipart upload operation, you can also use the [advanced upload API](#.E9.AB.98.E7.BA.A7.E6.8E.A5.E5.8F.A3.EF.BC.88.E6.8E.A8.E8.8D.90.EF.BC.89) (recommended).

 <span id="INIT_MULIT_UPLOAD"></span>
-###  Initializing a multipart upload operation
+###  Initializing a multipart upload

 #### API description

-This API is used to initialize a multipart upload operation and gets its uploadId.
+This API (Initiate Multipart Upload) is used to initialize a multipart upload operation and get its `UploadID`.

 #### Method prototype